geovaniaCardoso1/geovaniaCardoso1/README.md

 ### Hey guys
-My name is Geovania Cardoso, I'm 22 years old and I live in São Paulo.
+My name is Geovania Cardoso, I'm 23 years old and I live in São Paulo.

-I am currently studying Systems Analysis and Development at college.
+I currently study Systems Analysis and Development on my own.

-I really like studying and learning programming, so I chose this area because it allows me to constantly develop and evolve in what I like.
+I really like studying and learning about programming, so I chose this area because it allows me to constantly develop and evolve in what I like.

-I'm a beginner in programming and I use this space to show a little of my knowledge acquired through the projects I do and here you will find
+I'm new to this sector and I use this space to show some of my acquired knowledge, through the projects I do and here you will find

-a little bit of: Python language, Java, JavaScript, college projects and etc...
+a little bit of: Python, Java, JavaScript, separate projects, etc...

 Feel free to enjoy the projects and welcome to my profile!